alexsb1/endPointDetection/README.md

 Calculates the change of signal (counts per second) per change of time.
 A zero is used as a NA placeholder because there are n-1 difference values than n observations.

-44Ca is used to identify the time taken to blast through the chamber wall smooth the signal before detecting the rate of change.
+<sup>44</sup>Ca is used by default to identify the time taken to blast through the chamber wall
+smooth the signal before detecting the rate of change.
 A large value of order causes more smoothing.